-iStandUK was established to develop and promote data standards that support the efficiency, transformation, and transparency of local public services in the UK.
-The Council is the lead partner and accountable body for the project.
-The 2019/20 balance will be carried forward into 2020/21 to continue the work of the programme.
+iStandUK is a programme established to develop and promote data standards that support the efficiency, transformation, and transparency of local public services in the UK.
+The Council is the lead partner and accountable body for the programme.
+During 2020/21 iStandUK developed a standards project, funded by MHCLG LDCU, to identify and support vulnerable individuals and households; phase 2 of this project continues into 2021/22 with continuous funding from MHCLG.
+The 2020/21 balance will be carried forward into 2021/22 to continue the work of the programme.
+The iStandUK programme is sustained by Central Government sponsorship and grant funding.